humbleafrica-zz/humbleafrica.github.io/README.md

     '  '--'\|  |' '-' ''  ''  '\ `-' | .'  /   |  ||  '--'  /|  `---.
      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

+    User Centric Frontend Development Milestone Project (UCFDMP)

+    Hi there!
+Welcome to my code institute UCFDMP

+    Project Requirements

     In this project, you’ll be building a frontend-only website using the technologies that you have learned throughout User Centric Frontend Development.
 You can either choose to use the example brief below or choose to use your idea for the website.
     CREATE A WEBSITE FOR A BAND

     Build a static (front-end only) website for a band.
 As a starting point, you may want to use wireframes, as we did in the UX lesson (you can use Balsamiq or any other tool, including just pen and paper).
 You can use either your assets or the assets within the following GitHub repo.
     The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.
 You have been given the following requirements after interviews with the client’s representatives: